| Title: | Approximate the Variance of the Horvitz-Thompson Total Estimator |

 procedures in methods |

-The choice of the estimator to be used is made through the argument method
+The choice of the estimator to be used is made through the argument method,

 the list of methods and their respective equations is presented below.